auxym/nim-on-samd21/README.md

 (and suggested reading)

-1. Thea Flowers, in particular her [linker script](https://blog.thea.codes/the-most-thoroughly-commented-linker-script/) which is used directly in this repository.
+1. Thea Flowers' blog, in particular her [linker script](https://blog.thea.codes/the-most-thoroughly-commented-linker-script/) which is used directly in this repository.
 Her blog contains many more great articles on the SAM D21, check it out!